SatnamPC/android-interview-questions-2025/README.md

 	println(user2)   // Output: User(name=Satnam, age=26)

 ### Q.) What are extension functions in Kotlin, and how do they work internally?
 **Ans**. **Extension functions** allow you to add new functionality to existing classes without modifying their source code.
-It is a powerful feature in Kotlin, especially useful when dealing with third-party libraries.<br/>
+It is a powerful feature in Kotlin, handy when dealing with third-party libraries.<br/>
 **Real-Time Example**: <br/>
 Imagine you want to add a isEmailValid() function to the String class:<br/>
 > fun String.isEmailValid(): Boolean {<br/>